LazyDict#

 load_function (Callable[[], dict[K, V] | Iterable[tuple[K, V]]])

-eval_function (Callable[[V], V] | None)
+eval_function (Callable[[V], Any] | None)

 args (Any)